Emir Suljagić: Journalism and academic career

-Suljagić's first journalistic role was as a reporter, investigative reporter, and editor in the leading Bosnian weekly news-magazine, Dani“, where he covered a wide range of issues, from corruption to war-crimes and received Karim Zaimović Best Journalist under 25 Award in 1999.
-From 2002-2004, Suljagić reported from the International criminal tribunal for the former Yugoslavia (ICTY) in The Hague for the Institute for War and Peace Reporting (IWPR).
-He was the first journalist to publish evidence of direct participation of Slobodan Milošević’s regime in the Srebrenica genocide.
+Suljagić's first journalistic role was as a reporter, investigative reporter, and editor in the leading Bosnian weekly news-magazine Dani“ where he covered a wide range of issues, from corruption to war-crimes.
+He received the Karim Zaimović Best Journalist under 25 Award in 1999.
+From 2002 – 2004, Suljagić reported from the International criminal tribunal for the former Yugoslavia (ICTY) in The Hague for the Institute for War and Peace Reporting (IWPR).
+He was the first journalist to publish evidence showing Slobodan Milošević’s regime directly participating in the Srebrenica genocide.

-In 2010, Suljagić received the Dayton Literary Peace Prize - the first and only annual U.S. literary award recognizing the power of the written word to promote peace.
+In 2010, Suljagić received the Dayton Literary Peace Prize.

-Suljagić has given interviews and provided commentaries on a range of issues from his area of expertise, including genocide denial, post-conflict recovery, and human rights to many national and international media outlets including the CNN, Al Jazeera, BBC, New York Times, Die Presse, Die Zeit, Suddeeutsche Zeitung, El Pais, TRT, Politico, FTV BiH, Federalni Radio, NTV Hayat, Face TV, TV1, HRT, and BIRN.
+Suljagić has given interviews and provided commentaries on a range of issues, including genocide denial, post-conflict recovery, and human rights, to many national and international media outlets including CNN, Al Jazeera, BBC, New York Times, Die Presse, Die Zeit, Suddeeutsche Zeitung, El Pais, TRT, Politico, FTV BiH, Federalni Radio, NTV Hayat, Face TV, TV1, HRT, and BIRN.

 In 2017, he started teaching at the International University of Sarajevo and in 2019 served as the Dean of the Faculty of Business and Administration.
-Currently, he teaches genocide studies and security studies courses at the International University of Sarajevo as adjunct professor.
+Currently, he teaches genocide studies and security studies courses at the International University of Sarajevo as an adjunct professor.

 In 2007, as a survivor, Suljagić joined the project ‘‘Personal stories of the Victims for the Permanent Exhibition of Memorial Room of Memorial Center Srebrenica-Potočari’’ and was actively engaged the work of the Memorial Center since then.
 Most recently, Suljagić was appointed the Director of the Srebrenica-Potočari Memorial Center.

 Personal life

-After his marriage to Behija Selimović had ended some time in early 2010s, Emir married Aida Bjelopoljak, a Kakanj-born Sarajevo gynecologist, in 2023.
+After his marriage to Behija Selimović had ended some time in the early 2010s, Emir married Aida Bjelopoljak, a Kakanj-born Sarajevo gynecologist, in 2023.
 Their daughter was born in 2020.